Barotse Floodplain: Barotse Floodplain causeway

 A new project, the Mongu-Kalabo road, will have more far-reaching consequences.
 Around 2002 construction started of a 46-kilometre causeway across the centre of the floodplain to take a paved highway from Mongu to Kalabo, via the ferry across the main river channel at Sandaula, which would then be replaced by a 500-metre bridge.
 It is treated as an extension of the Lusaka-Mongu Road from Lusaka.
 Originally intended to be completed in 2006, it has been delayed by the difficulty of building on the floodplain.
 There is no rock in the region, and the causeway has been built from sand and gravel scooped out from shallow depressions next to it.
 Higher than usual floods washed away large sections.
 The contractor was a Kuwait-based company which acknowledged that conditions were difficult.
 The Times of Zambia reported that the company underestimated the floodplain environment, and abandoned the contract.
 Subsequent modifications have been made to raise the road height and to increase the number and size of culverts, and this in turn led to funding problems.
 The road has been completed in 2016.
 A Chinese contractor, the Aviation Industry Corporation of China (AVIC International), finished the 286.9 million US dollars project.
 The road stretches 34 Kilometres in the Baroste plains with 26 bridges across it.
-No information is available on the impact the structure will have on flood flow patterns, river channels, silt deposition, or on fish and wildlife movements.